ernestns/dailydocs.dev/README.md

 # DailyDocs

-DailyDocs recommends one documentation link per topic per day.

-The common reading URL is:
+DailyDocs helps individuals and teams build knowledge a few minutes at a time through documentation.

+Each topic has a small set of documentation links selected for usefulness, depth, and practical value.
+DailyDocs shows one reading per topic per day, sourced from official documentation whenever possible.

+Example:

 ```text
 https://dailydocs.dev/go
 ```

-That URL resolves to today's reading for Go.
+That URL resolves to today's Go reading.
 A dated URL provides a stable historical reading:

 ```text
 https://dailydocs.dev/go/2026-06-26
 ```

 No accounts.
-No sessions.
-No cookies.
-The URL is the state.
+No setup.
+The URL is the reading.

-## MVP

-DailyDocs is a small Go application backed by SQLite.

-The MVP supports:

-- topic search
-- one daily reading per topic
-- deterministic historical readings
-- documentation links
-- official documentation first
-- link validation

-The documentation itself is never hosted by DailyDocs.
-Users are sent to the source documentation.

-## Architecture

-DailyDocs is planned as:

-- one Go web application
-- one SQLite database
-- one import executable
-- one link validation executable
-- Caddy in front of the app

-Infrastructure runs on a single VPS.

 ## Documentation

 - [Product specification](docs/product-spec.md)
 - [Implementation strategy](docs/implementation-strategy.md)
 - [Decision log](docs/decision-log.md)

-## Guiding Principle

-Every design decision should answer one question:

-> Does this help someone read one documentation page today?